haozhoulyu416/ARCFW-Random-Solution-Generation/README.md

 ## Output
 Output content:
-* Fitness Value_Quantity of transferred data: Return the fitness value of quantitiy of transferred data.
+* `Fitness Value_Quantity of transferred data` : Return the fitness value of quantitiy of transferred data.
-* Fitness Value_The number of changes: Return the fitness value of the number of changes.
+* `Fitness Value_The number of changes` : Return the fitness value of the number of changes.
-* Fitness Value_Page load time: Return the fitness value of the page load time.
+* `Fitness Value_Page load time` : Return the fitness value of the page load time.
-* Fitness Value_RAM: Return the fitness value of the RAM.
+* `Fitness Value_RAM` : Return the fitness value of the RAM.
-* Change actions taken: Return the array of modified actions.
+* `Change actions taken` : Return the array of modified actions.
-* Carbon Footprint Value: Return the final value of the carbon footprint score.
+* `Carbon Footprint Value` : Return the final value of the carbon footprint score.